goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 ![Image of super special artist](/assets/blog_assets/demystifying_diffusion_models/33.webp)

 Images that look like images actually lie is a very specific region of all possible images in the world.
-An easy way to think about it will be like this, Most humans only have 2 eyes.
+An easy way to think about it will be like this, most humans only have 2 eyes.
 But if you are given an infinite space of images, the pictures of humans can have n number of eyes.
 But you only want the images which has 2.
 So that significantly limits the space from where you want to get your images.

-So we initially when we are adding noise to an image, we are taking it from this very specific space, to the more random gaussian space.
+Hence, initially by adding noise to an image.
+We are taking it from this very specific space, to the more random gaussian space.
 (This is done, so we can learn the reverse process.
 Given any random point in space, get back to this very specific space)

+We have been constantly talking about adding Gaussian Noise, but haven't discussed the reason.
+So let's take a minute to understand the rationale behind that as well.

 ![Image of super special artist](/assets/blog_assets/demystifying_diffusion_models/32.webp)